Quality control is important. When you’re working with manufacturers, there

 A jewelry customer of ours placed an order with a new factory they had begun to work with that included a number of different styles.
 The samples were received, reviewed and approved by the customer and used during the inspection, which passed.

 About two months after shipment, the complaints began to roll in from the retail stores that the stones were all falling off in the store.
 Why was this happening?
-Because the factory had used a poor quality glue.
+Because the factory had used

 Since no glue type was specified in the requirements, the factory made their own choice and went with a lower price glue that was of much lower quality.